What is Linux network monitoring?

 But tiny companies, with a few computers and fairly straightforward network topologies, may find the monitoring tools of Linux sufficient, even if not optimal.
 For any interested network administrator, we present some of the useful tools for network monitoring under Linux to show their possibilities.

-Netstat (ss)
+netstat (ss)

-Netstat, in most recent distribution releases being substituted by ss, is a tool to display content of /proc/net.
+.
 It focuses on showing connection and routing table info on all local ports.
 It is of no use for monitoring remote hosts but can provide a quick idea of local traffic, and is considered a basic network traffic monitoring tool for Linux.

 A very short example of its output can be: